MichalSvatos/portfolio/src/projects/2020-helpforitaly/helpforitaly.md

 owner: Personal project
 ---

-At the beginning of the COVID-19 pandemic, Italy has been the Country which suffered the worst consequences. **I designed, coded and programmed a website to help Italians** to have a quick and easy access to a list of useful information and charities.
+At the beginning of the COVID-19 pandemic, Italy has been the country which suffered the worst consequences. **I designed, coded and programmed a website to help Italians** to have a quick and easy access to a list of useful information and charities.
 Originally on a custom domain, now archived on Github pages.